 Besides users, servers also need to be protected from malware.
 Also, update network gear with firmware updates to help maintain security.
 Make sure that passwords on those devices are changed periodically, as well.

-Not Having A Disaster Recovery Plan
+3. Not Having a Disaster Recovery Plan.

 As we said at the outset, forewarned is forearmed.
 Create a written disaster recovery plan (stored safely if you need to retrieve it) that covers all possible contingencies.
-Think through the threats your business faces: Human error, malfeasance, natural disasters, theft, fire, device or component failure may be some of the things you should be thinking about.
+Think through the threats your business faces: human error, malfeasance, natural disasters, theft, fire, and device or component failure may be some of the things you should be thinking about.

 Once you’ve assessed the threats, try to evaluate the actual risks.
 Being attacked by an angry grizzly bear is certainly a threat, but unless you’re in the Kodiak wilderness, it’s not a plausible risk.
 Conversely, if your business is located on a floodplain, it might be good to have a contingency in place for the next time the river nearby crests its banks.